Center for the Arts to Present Release the Hounds: An Evening with Julian Lage, Chris Eldridge, and Aoife O'Donovan

 O’Donovan has also made regular appearances as a featured vocalist on A Prairie Home Companion and collaborated with some of the most eminent names in music, across a wide variety of genres from Alison Krauss to Dave Douglas.

 Ticket prices range between $10 and $35, and are required for attendance.
-For additional information, and to purchase tickets, visit the Center for the Arts website.
+For additional information about the performances, and to purchase tickets, visit the Center for the Arts website.